 Preparation of periodic and final reports regarding all aspects of projects and deliverables before the Ministry;

 Communication with the Ministry and third parties, as required by the Ministry Representative.

+One Project manager is responsible for all the activities, projects, budgeting, deliverables etc. The Bidder is able to assign project managers per each of the projects but those projects managers are not specified in the Tender documentation.

+The bidder can propose several CV of the candidates on project manager’s position.

 Senior Experts Team